Jefferson High School (Indiana): History

 In a meeting held February 10, 1910, Lafayette's school board decided to proceed with construction of a new school to replace the aging and inadequate Lafayette High School at Sixth and Columbia.
 The new school, a three-story brick building to be named Jefferson High School, was erected in the block between Ninth, Tenth, Elizabeth and Cincinnati Streets.
 Jefferson opened its doors to students in January 1912 and was formally dedicated April 2.
 The old high school building at Sixth and Columbia became a vocational school, with classes beginning July 1, 1913.

 By the early 1960s, Lafayette's growing population prompted the board to consider either expanding the current school building or constructing a new facility.
 In 1965 they settled on the latter, and in 1966 a 43 acre section of land around the Pythian Home on South 18th Street was purchased to accommodate the project.
 The new Jefferson High School was dedicated May 24, 1970.
 The old Jeff building on North Ninth Street served from 1970 to 1982 as Tippecanoe Junior High School (Chargers) and was later occupied by Ivy Tech Community College; most recently it has been converted to apartments for the elderly.
-The building also served as the annex to local charter elementary school, New Community School, from 2009–2013.
+The building also served as the annex to local charter elementary school, New Community School, from 2009 to 2013.